sparky0915/Password-Generator-Alfred-Workflow/README.md

 本项目采用AGPL-3.0许可。

-# Alfred Random Password Generator
+# Alfred Random Password Generator Workflow in Python 3

 This is an Alfred Workflow written in Python 3, designed to help you generate 16-character random passwords that include **uppercase and lowercase letters**, **numbers**, and **symbols (up to two symbols)**.
 The workflow creates passwords by combining memorable words with random characters to improve password memorability.